Home Page

 ENSC 474 - Environmental Analytics.
 3 Credits.

 Offered spring.
 In this course, the student will learn how to use applied statistical and data mining techniques to inform decision-making in environmental problem solving, leveraging such methods as point analysis, location suitability analysis, spatial regression modeling, time series analysis, spatial interpolation, and forecasting.
-Level: Undergraduate-Graduate
+Co-convenes with ENSC 574.
+Level: Undergraduate

 ENSC 491 - Special Topics/Experimental Courses.
 1-9 Credits.

 (R-9) Offered intermittently.
-May be restricted to EVST majors.
-May require consent of instructor.
 Experimental offerings of visiting professors, new courses, or one time offerings of current topics.
 Level: Undergraduate

 ENSC 492 - Independent Study.
 1-6 Credits.

 (R-6) Offered autumn and spring.
-Requires consent of instructor.
 Course material appropriate to the needs and objectives of the individual student.
 Level: Undergraduate-Graduate

 ENSC 494 - Seminar/Workshop.
 1-3 Credits.

 (R-6) Offered intermittently.
-May be restricted to EVST majors.
-May require consent of instructor.
 A seminar on a current environmental topic.
 Level: Undergraduate-Graduate

 ENSC 495 - Field Study.
 1-10 Credits.

-Offered autumn.
-Prereq or coreq ENSC 360.
+(R-10) Offered autumn.
+Prereq. or coreq., ENSC 360.
 Designing, executing, interpreting and documenting field studies.
 Project oriented.
 Level: Undergraduate-Graduate

 ENSC 501 - Scientific Approaches to Environmental Problems.
 3 Credits.

 Offered autumn.
-Prereq., graduate standing in EVST or consent of instructor.
+Restricted to graduate students in Environmental Studies.
 The strength and limitations of the scientific approach to investigating and solving selected environmental problems with an emphasis on the natural sciences.
 Level: Graduate

 ENSC 508 - Environmental Health of Indigenous Peoples.
 3 Credits.